Husband and Wife Business

 This generally does not increase the total tax on the return, but it does give each spouse credit for social security earnings on which retirement benefits are based.
 However, this may not be true if either spouse exceeds the social security tax limitation.
-Refer to Publication 553, Highlights of 2008 Tax Changes, for further information about self-employment taxes.
+Refer to Publication 334, Tax Guide for Small Business, for further information about self-employment taxes.
 For more information on qualified joint ventures, refer to Election for Husband and Wife Unincorporated Businesses.

 One spouse employed by another